 Most Australians know that we’re experiencing a healthcare skills shortage.
-Healthcare workers have been in high demand for many years, but COVID-19 has bumped demand up to new, unprecedented levels.
+Healthcare workers have been in high demand for many years, but COVID-19 has increased demand to unprecedented levels.
 Compounding the problem, the far-reaching impacts of the pandemic have suppressed supply.

-As the world faces COVID-19, healthcare workers have undoubtedly carried the greatest burden.
-They’ve devoted their energies to responding to an unprecedented public health crisis, and shouldered an increased workload as they care for sick patients under stressful conditions.
-The physical, psychological and emotional toll on many health workers has led to burnout, with many moving to other roles, or considering leaving the profession entirely.
+Healthcare professionals have dedicated their time and energy to responding to an unprecedented public health crisis and shouldered an increased workload as they care for sick patients under stressful conditions.
+The physical, psychological and emotional toll on many health workers has led to burnout, with many moving to other roles or considering leaving the profession entirely.

 What is a skills shortage?

 According to National Centre for Vocational Education Research (NCVER), a skills shortage occurs when the demand for a particular type of worker exceeds the supply of such workers.

 Australia’s currently experiencing skills shortages across many areas of the workplace, including skilled trade and health care.